 Grapes have always been one of my favorite fruits.
-I especially prefer the red seedless variety and often add them to enhance a chicken salad or fruit salad recipe.
-However, I’ve never been fond of sour grapes and if you’ve ever bitten into one you know how acidic they can be.
+I mainly prefer the red seedless variety and often add them to enhance a chicken salad or fruit salad recipe.
+However, I’ve never been fond of sour grapes, and if you’ve ever bitten into one, you know how acidic they can be.
 The scripture below is a comparison of sour grapes and sin.

-What HaShem is saying here is He is not going to pass the parent’s sins down on their children.
-If the children are righteous they will live, if the parents are wicked they will die.
-But if the parents are righteous, they will live and if the children are wicked they will die.
+What the Father is saying here is, He is not going to pass the parent’s sins down on their children.
+If the children are righteous, they will live, if the parents are wicked, they will die.
+But if the parents are righteous, they will live, and if the children are wicked, they will die.
 Their children were born in Babylon.
-After the exile, the children of Israel were taken to a foreign land and they had children there.
+After the exile, the children of Israel were taken to a foreign land, and they had children there.
 My generation has had children in Babylon.

-If the children were bad they were taken outside, and they got a switch for misbehaving or a ruler swat.
-None of the parents thought it was wrong, they went by Hashem’s Word; “Whoever spares the rod HATES their children, but the one who LOVES their children is careful to discipline them.”
-Proverbs 13:24 NIV.
+If the children were naughty, they were taken outside, and they got a switch for misbehaving or a ruler swat.
+None of the parents thought it was wrong; they went by God’s Word; “Whoever spares the rod hates their children, but the one who loves their children is careful to discipline them” (Proverbs 13:24).
+The rod is not necessarily a belt, or switch off a tree, but discipline no less.
 Today parents are thought cruel or are even arrested for trying to discipline their children.

-Teachers didn’t sleep with their pupils back then, they taught them.
+Teachers didn’t sleep with their pupils back then; they taught them.
 Pupils didn’t come in with guns and murder their teachers and classmates.
 No, it was a different time.
 A time when you said, “Yes Sir” and “No Ma’am.”
-It was a time when you found out Japan had bombed Pearl Harbor over the radio.
+It was a time when you found out Japan had bombed Pearl Harbor over the radio, not on CNN.

 How sour have our grapes gotten?
-Because each generation has become more wicked.
-The word for wicked in Hebrew is a word that basically means to not work in the divine order it was created in.
+Because each generation has become more lawless, it’s hard to tell.
+The word for wicked in Hebrew is a word that means to not work in the divine order it was created.
 I can’t get everlasting life holding on to the back of my father’s coattails.
-All the prayers he has said and all the works he has done for the Father, like missionary work in Ecuador and Mexico only count for him.
-Being a deacon and Elder, praying over the sick and teaching the youth, THOSE ARE HIS DEEDS, HIS TALENTS, HIS TIME.
-He does ministry at nursing homes, and at hospitals, and those are his works and faith without WORKS is DEAD.
-I will be judged on my own works or lack of them.
-I’ve been divorced.
-My sons were not raised properly.
-They didn’t have a Godly mother or father part of the time.
-Yes, I was a believer, but I also backslid and did a lot of things I am not proud of.
-We live and learn.
-When a person goes through abuse and dishonor they often make multiple mistakes.
-I did.
+All the prayers he has said, all the missionary work in Ecuador and Mexico, only count for him.
+Being a deacon and Elder, praying over the sick and teaching the youth, those are his works.
+He does ministry at nursing homes, and at hospitals.
+Yes, those are his works, and faith without WORKS is DEAD.

 Photography by Andrew Yisrael